ncatlab/nlab-content/pages/6/2/6/1/1626/content.md

 For $(X,\tau)$ a [[topological space]], then its _[[connected components]]_
-are the [[equivalence classes]] under the [[equivalence relation]] on $X$ which regards to points as equivalent if they both sit in some [[open subset]] which, as a [[topological subspace]] (example \ref{SubspaceTopology}), is [[connected topological space|connected]] (def. \ref{ConnectedTopologicalSpace}):
+are the [[equivalence classes]] under the [[equivalence relation]] on $X$ which regards two points as equivalent if they both sit in some [[open subset]] which, as a [[topological subspace]] (example \ref{SubspaceTopology}), is [[connected topological space|connected]] (def. \ref{ConnectedTopologicalSpace}):

 $$